edsloan/g.css/README.md

 ## Customisation

 ### Container width
 The default container width it set to `960px`.
-This can be altered to fit your requirements, removing it entirely will set the container to a full width layout, which works great also.
+This can be altered to fit your requirements, removing it entirely will set the container to a full width layout, which is perfectly fine to do.
 ```css
 .g {
 	width: 1024px